SSDBM/2023/calls.md

 ## Submission Guidelines

 Authors are invited to submit original, unpublished manuscripts.
 We solicit research papers (long and short), and demo papers.
 All submissions should be formatted according to the [ACM Master Article “sigconf” proceedings template](https://www.acm.org/publications/proceedings-template).
 SSDBM 2023 is single-blind reviewed; authors must include their names and affiliations on the first page.
+All authors should respect the [ACM Policy on Authorship](https://www.acm.org/publications/policies/authorship-policy).
+At least one author of each accepted paper or poster _must register and plan to attend_ the conference in-person.
+Each author registration can be applied to only one accepted submission.

 * Submission deadline: **April 16** at 23:59 AoE (Anywhere on Earth)
 * Submission site: [Easychair](https://easychair.org/conferences/?conf=ssdbm2023)